Indrani Pal-Chaudhuri: Multidisciplinary artist

-An exhibition at the Pacific Design Center LA was presented by the Lucie Foundation in concert with the Month of Photography Los Angeles and the Farmani Gallery, and the Icons Exhibition of her work was presented by The Angel Orensanz Foundation for Contemporary Art NY and Bravo TV to celebrate "Double Exposure" on 16 June 2010.
+An exhibition at the Pacific Design Center LA was presented by the Lucie Foundation, Month of Photography Los Angeles and Farmani Gallery, and the Icons exhibition of her work was presented by The Angel Orensanz Foundation for Contemporary Art NY and Bravo TV to celebrate "Double Exposure" on 16 June 2010.

-"The Legend of Lady White Snake" short film, with a poem by famed science fiction writer Neil Gaiman, "The Hidden Chamber" written and directed by Indrani, is a re-imagining of an ancient Asian story, starring Daphne Guinness in costumes by GK Reid and Alexander McQueen.
+"The Legend of Lady White Snake" short film, with a poem by science fiction writer Neil Gaiman, "The Hidden Chamber" written and directed by Pal-Chaudhuri, is a re-imagining of an ancient Asian story, starring Daphne Guinness in costumes by GK Reid and Alexander McQueen.

-"Till Human Voices Wake Us", a short film produced by Rick Schwartz, was written and directed by Indrani, creative directed and executive produced by GK Reid, and stars Lindsay Lohan.
+"Till Human Voices Wake Us", a short film produced by Rick Schwartz, was written and directed by Pal-Chaudhuri, creative directed and executive produced by GK Reid, and stars Lindsay Lohan.
 An inversion of a poem by T.S.
 Eliot "The Love Song of S. Alfred Prufrock, it is a dream within a dream, of Selkies, Celtic mythical creatures that are women on land and seals in water, who storm Manhattan to save one of their kind, and the oceans.
 The film reminds viewers of the magic and mysteries of the creatures of the sea, and is a plea for sustainability of the oceans.

-Indrani directed numerous music videos including Alicia Keys' "New Day" described as "bold and high-energy" by Jenna Rubenstein for MTV, as well as music videos for Mariah Carey, Bon Jovi, and Mary J. Blige.
+Pal-Chaudhuri has directed music videos including Alicia Keys' "New Day" described as "bold and high-energy" by Jenna Rubenstein for MTV, as well as music videos for Mariah Carey, Bon Jovi, and Mary J. Blige.
 According to Liz Smith at Variety, "Mary J. Blige attributes her success to many things, among them ...
 Indrani.
 They have had a long history of image-creating for Grammy-winning."

-For "Girl Rising, India" a feature-length film for girls' empowerment, Indrani directed the Bollywood stars Freida Pinto, Priyanka Chopra, Alia Bhatt, Kareena Kapoor, Nandita Das Priyanka Chopra Sushmita Sen and Madhuri Dixit for the original Indian content, with a video and photo campaign which she also shot, that became part of the Indian government's campaign Beti Bachao, Beti Padhao (translation: Save girl child, educate a girl child).
+For Girl Rising, India, a feature-length film for girls' empowerment, Pal-Chaudhuri directed the Bollywood actors Freida Pinto, Priyanka Chopra, Alia Bhatt, Kareena Kapoor, Nandita Das Priyanka Chopra Sushmita Sen and Madhuri Dixit for the original Indian content, with a video and photo campaign which she also shot, that became part of the Indian government's campaign Beti Bachao, Beti Padhao (translation: Save girl child, educate a girl child).

-Her "The Great Artist" was created to destigmatize and encourage discussion on mental health through the lens of the art world, inclusive of the LGBTQ+ and BIPOC communities, who are often underserved and are at greater risk during COVID.
-The film was created in partnership with various nonprofits, won over 36 awards, screened at the Cannes Film Festival, American Pavilion, 2022, qualified for the Live Action Short Film shortlist for the 93rd Academy Awards, and was selected by The Hollywood Reporter as one of the Oscars' Top 5 Live Action Shorts.
+Her The Great Artist was created to destigmatize and encourage discussion on mental health through the lens of the art world, inclusive of the LGBTQ+ and BIPOC communities, who are often underserved and were at greater risk during COVID.
+The film was created in partnership with various nonprofits, screened at the Cannes Film Festival, American Pavilion, 2022, qualified for the Live Action Short Film shortlist for the 93rd Academy Awards, and was selected by The Hollywood Reporter as one of the Oscars' Top 5 Live Action Shorts.
 "It is the climax that is truly brilliant -- one that earned the film a consideration for the Live Action Short Film shortlist for the 93rd Academy Awards...Are we all striving to achieve 'greatness' by holding our authentic self hostage?
-This is the haunting question that Pal-Chaudhuri leaves her viewers with," according to Prerna Mittra of "The Indian Express."
+This is the haunting question that Pal-Chaudhuri leaves her viewers with," according to Prerna Mittra of The Indian Express.